Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 More coverage = more photos

-Hiring two photographers at your wedding in Edinburgh typically means not just a plethora of images but also broader coverage of the events of the day.
+Hiring two photographers for your wedding in Edinburgh typically means not just a plethora of images but also broader coverage of the day’s events.

-This detailed documentation can be of immense value to you as you prepare your wedding album or reminisce with those closest to you.
+This detailed documentation can be highly valuable as you prepare your wedding album or reminisce with those closest to you.

 Two shooters will often provide twice as many photos for less than a 30% boost in price—a bargain.